kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 Before this proposal can be considered as a Beta feature, there are various items that must be resolved.

-1) Benchmarking the performance impact of both the in-component instrumentation and running the per-node OpenCensus agent
+1. Benchmarking the performance impact of both the in-component instrumentation and running the per-node OpenCensus agent
-2) Handling owner relationships in these traces (e.g. tracing a replica set; do we append the associated pod traces to the replica set trace?)
+1. Handling owner relationships in these traces (e.g. tracing a replica set; do we append the associated pod traces to the replica set trace?)
-3) Ensuring the extensibility of this tracing model to other Kubernetes objects and CRDs
+1. Ensuring the extensibility of this tracing model to other Kubernetes objects and CRDs
-4) Determining the security implications of this trace instrumentation
+1. Determining the security implications of this trace instrumentation
-5) Creation of user-facing documentation
+1. Creation of user-facing documentation
-6) Alpha-implementation as described above
+1. Alpha-implementation as described above
+1. Tracing must not increase the number of requests to the APIServer, which likely requires moving trace context generation in-tree.

 ## Implementation History